Avani-Agarwal1999/MACHINE-LEARNING-CS391L/EIGENDIGITS ASSIGNMENT/README.txt

-This is an implemntation of PCA for MNIST datase from scratch for CS391L.
+This is an implementation of PCA for MNIST dataset from scratch for CS391L.
-Open the code with google colab.
+Open the code with google Colab.
 Submitted by
 Avani Agarwal
 UT EID: aa88539